Jonas Noreika: Post-war

 In November 1945, Noreika returned to Vilnius, where he found work as a legal advisor to the Library of the Lithuanian Academy of Sciences.
 Soon, along with Ona Lukauskaitė-Poškienė and Stasys Gorodeckis, Noreika founded the self-proclaimed National Council of Lithuania, which worked to centralize anti-Soviet partisan forces throughout the country.
 Noreika assumed the rank of general and the nom de guerre Generolas Vėtra ('General Storm').
-Soviet authorities arrested Noreika and other leaders of the Council on 16 March 1946.
+Soviet authorities arrested Noreika and other leaders of the council on 16 March 1946.
 When first interrogated, Noreika claimed that he worked for Soviet military counter-intelligence SMERSH, but three weeks later, he asserted that he had lied.
 Noreika was sentenced to death on 27 November 1946.
 He was executed on 26 February 1947, and buried in a mass grave by Tuskulėnai Manor.

 Legacy and controversy

-A village school, as well as numerous streets in Lithuania are named for Noreika.
+A village school and several streets in Lithuania are named after Noreika.
 In 1997, the Lithuanian state awarded Noreika with the Order of the Cross of Vytis, first degree.
 Commemorative plaques were also placed at the entrances of the Lithuanian Academy of Sciences and the Museum of Occupations and Freedom Fights.

 Noreika has been criticized by numerous scholars and organisations for his active role in the Holocaust in Lithuania.
 The state-run Genocide and Resistance Research Centre of Lithuania (LGGRTC) denies these claims, and argues that Noreika misunderstood the true purpose of the Nazi ghettos, and in fact saved the lives of Jews in Šiauliai.
 A sub-commission of the International Commission for the Evaluation of the Crimes of the Nazi and Soviet Occupation Regimes in Lithuania found the LGGRTC's findings unacceptable and offensive, and objected to the commemoration of Noreika.
 In 2018, Grant Gochin, a South African Jew of Litvak ancestry, filed a lawsuit against the LGGRTC for the charge of Holocaust denial, in support of which Noreika's granddaughter Silvia Foti filed an affidavit.
 The lawsuit was dismissed by the Lithuanian courts.

-The memorial plaque at the Lithuanian Academy of Sciences'es Vrublevsky Library was destroyed on 7 April 2019 in a livestreamed demonstration by human rights attorney Stanislovas Tomas.
+The memorial plaque at the Wroblewski Library of the Lithuanian Academy of Sciences was destroyed on 7 April 2019 in a livestreamed demonstration by human rights attorney Stanislovas Tomas.
 Though Mayor of Vilnius Remigijus Šimašius initially stated that there were no plans to restore the destroyed plaque, on 9 April he announced that the plaque would be restored after documents confirming its initial placing in 1998 were found.
 The new plaque was removed by the Vilnius municipality on 27 July 2019, days after the changing of a street name honouring another collaborator, Kazys Škirpa.
 However, in September 2019, the Lithuanian nationalist youth organisation Pro Patria installed a new commemorative plaque in place of the previous one.
 The plaque remains the subject of legal and political controversy and a focal point of disagreements about the role of Lithuanians like Noreika and the Provisional Government of Lithuania in the Holocaust.